weihangtan/weihangtan.github.io/index.md

 ## 📮News and Updates

+- [07/2023] One paper is accepted by 42nd International Conference on Computer-Aided Design (ICCAD).
 - [02/2023] One paper is accepted by IEEE Transactions on Computers.
 - [02/2023] One paper is accepted by 60th Design Automation Conference (DAC).
 - [01/2023] I will join the University of Minnesota, Twin Cities, as a Postdoctoral Research Associate.